Hand and wrist surgery

 What it is

-Your surgeon will work with you to explore non-surgical care options for your hand or wrist.
-Sometimes surgery may be recommended to help you restore function.
+Your care team will evaluate your condition, listen to your concerns and explore treatment options.
+Many hand and wrist issues respond well to non-surgical treatments, but surgery might be the right approach to help you restore function.
 Some of the most common hand and wrist surgeries include:

-This surgery removes the surfaces of your joints that are affected by arthritis.
+- Wrist fusion, partial or full: This surgery removes the surfaces of your joints that are affected by arthritis.
 Your bones are then joined with plates and screws until they fuse.
-This leaves your wrist rigid and immobile, but typically pain free.
+This leaves your wrist with decreased motion (partial) or rigid and immobile (full wrist fusion) but typically pain free.

 Good for treating